Updated September 15, 2019

 As a guy that’s been married for 32 years I’m getting better ‘trained’ on the concept of getting my wife Rose’s input -even though my wife Rose says I’m 100% correct.
 Yes – you heard that – I’m the first guy in the history of 32-year marriages whose wife says he is 100% correct.
 The problem is Rose says I’m 100% correct from my perspective (which is not always one she agrees with).
 What’s the moral of this short story?

 If you’re married, have a partner or significant ‘utter,’ get their input.
+If you’re designing a shower for a vacation home rental or Air BNB you own with others make sure to include them.
 Keep yourself out of hot water AND make better remodeling decisions.
 Happy wife (husband, partner or significant ‘utter’) = happy life.

 Commandment #5 – Thou shall not be a slave to resale remodeling myths perpetuated by others